-A calming & soothing meditation room can be an amazing accessory to your home but its main function is to be your personal Zen sanctuary.
+A calming & soothing meditation room can be a fantastic accessory to your home, but its primary function is to be your personal Zen sanctuary.

-If your life feels boring, it might be beneficial to slow down for a moment and really listen into yourself.
+If your life feels boring, it might be beneficial to slow down for a moment and listen to yourself.

 Look for an answer to these questions – why am I so bored, really?
 Is there anything I lack in my life?
 Maybe there is too much of anything?
 What used to spark up my interest?
 What could do that now?

 Here’s a guide I wrote about meditation room: How to create a deeply relaxing meditation room